alexlafetra/alexlafetra.github.io/stepchild/manual/manual.md

 # 1. Main Sequence

-The main sequence is displayed like a piano roll editor found in traditional DAWs, with time shown along the X axis and separate [tracks](#c-tracks) on the Y axis.
+The homescreen of the Stepchild is the Main Sequence.
+This is the area of the Stepchild where you can write, record, and delete Notes, create new Tracks, and access the Main Menus.
+The Main Sequence is displayed like a piano roll editor found in traditional DAWs, with time shown along the X axis and separate [tracks](#c-tracks) on the Y axis.
 Track pitches are shown on the left as either MIDI note numbers or western chromatic pitches.
 The current [**loop points**](#15-moving-loops) and [**status icons**](#18-status-icons), like battery life,  are shown at the top of the Main Sequnce screen, as well as a tooltip for the most recent action performed.

 ![The Main Sequence homepage](images/gifs/mainsequence.gif)